 I know this will be divisive: a season where Bob wins over the season where Raja wins?
 Hear me out.
 This season came out of left field, returning to the form of fun and fierceness in a way that didn’t seem possible given how bad the season before it went.
 Just compare the promos: this season had a point of view, it had an urgency, and it felt relevant.
-It had a slow burn but, thanks to outstanding queens like Chi Chi and Kim Chi and Thorgy, it kept feeding you with that good shit.
-Again: this season being so good is why season nine’s problems were so pronounced.
+It was a slow burn but, thanks to outstanding queens like Chi Chi and Kim Chi and Thorgy, it kept feeding you with that good shit.
+Again: this season being so good is why season nine and ten’s problems have been so pronounced.

 3. Season 6

 Again: look at the promo above.
 This is when the show was discovered it could be here and queer and fun and fabulous, knowing its audience of hungry gays and catering to their desires.
 We had really, really fucking kooky characters — Ben!
 Laganja!
 Adore!
 Courtney!
 Bianca! — who all had talent and went home when they should have (Ahem, Milk.) instead of wearing out their welcome.
 There was also a glamour here that future seasons exploited: this was the beginning of fishy queens turning direct paired Adore originating the superstar fandom queen (by way of American Idol).
 This set the pace for the “branding” that we see now.
 This was when the queens knew going on this show would change lives.
 Also: this was Shawn Morales‘ last season on the show, in the Pit Crew.
 When he left, something changed.
 No wonder seven onward have been dicey.